-Hence, the external MAS does not see anything else apart from the gateway agent.
-The agent, after receiving a request from an external MAS (on the left side of MAS2) is responsible for transferring the request to the agents of its system, which are hidden by the external MAS, for processing the request.
-Once the request is accomplished, response is sent back to the external MAS through the gateway agent.
+Hence, the external MAS does not see anything else apart from the gateway agent; which on receiving a request from an external MAS (on the left side of MAS2) is responsible for transferring the request to the agents of its system, which are hidden by the external MAS, for processing the request.
+Once the request is accomplished, a response is returned to the external MAS through the gateway agent.
 In the case where agents from MAS 2 need to communicate with an external MAS (on the right side of MAS2), their request is passed through the gateway agent and translated into ACL; the results gathered by the external MAS are returned to MAS 2 agents through the gateway agent as well.